jimhigson/oboe.js/writing/main/3_Background.md

 If we take streaming as a technique to achieve efficient downloading, not only for the transfer of forever-ongoing data, none of these approaches are particularly satisfactory.

-Dichotomy between streaming and downloading in the browser for downloading data.
-But not for html (progressive rendering) or images (progressive PNGs and progressive JPEGs).

-Lack of support in browser Long poll - for infrequent push messages.
-Must be read Writing script tags

-All require server to have a special mode.
-Encoding is specific to get around restrictions.

 Parsing: SAX and Dom, Json and XML
 ----------------------------------